tskirvin/puppet-puppet/README.md

 ### puppet::config

-Manages /etc/puppet/puppet.conf (or equivalent).
+Manages `/etc/puppet/puppet.conf`.
 It is meant for configuration via hiera.

 Parameters:

     agent        Should we configure the puppet agent variables?
                  Defaults to true.
     aliases      An array of alternate server names.
-If set, you'll probably have to handle some manual steps to bring the host up as part of a pool, involving signing the larger cert; see:
+If set, you will probably have to handle some manual steps to bring the host up as part of a pool, involving signing the larger cert; see:

                        http://docs.puppetlabs.com/guides/scaling_multiple_masters.html#before-running-puppet-agent-or-puppet-master

     basedir      Base directory for puppet configuration.
 Defaults to /etc/puppet.
     ca_server    Certificate authority server.
-Defaults to 'UNSET', which indicates that we won't explicitly set it. certname     Defaults to $::fqdn.
+Defaults to 'UNSET', which indicates that we will not explicitly set it. certname     Defaults to $::fqdn.
     config_path  /etc/puppet
     enc          Are we using an external node classifier?
 If so, set this to the right script name.
 Defaults to 'false'. envdir       /etc/puppet/environments
     env_timeout  180 (seconds)
     is_ca        Am I the Certificate Authority?
 Defaults to false. master       Should we configure the puppet master variables?
                  Defaults to false.
     modules      An array of module paths, relative to $basedir/ .
                  Defaults to [ 'modules' ].
     no_warnings  Array of strings from which to ignore warnings. port         Which port are we talking on?
 Defaults to 8140. reports      Array of reports to send after a puppet run.
-Defaults empty; valid options include 'puppetdb' and 'tagmail'. reporturl    If we're sending an http report, where do we send it?
+Defaults empty; valid options include 'puppetdb' and 'tagmail'. reporturl    If we are sending an http report, where do we send it?
                  Defaults to 'UNSET'.
     run_in_noop  If set, don't make any changes with a puppet run.
                   Defaults to false.
     server       The main puppet server name.
 Required, no default. use_puppetdb If set, turns on puppetdb for storeconfigs.
 Defaults to off.

 ### puppet::master